runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aeljinn.md

 # Æl'jinn

-The Æl'jinn are a race of elemental shapeshifters.
+The Æl'jinn are a lineage of elemental shapeshifters.
 Similar to the Æl'fae, they originated from an Ældar offshoot that primarily practiced elemental magic circa 1,000 BC.
 Early Æl'jinn were naturally skilled at elemental magic, and often took elemental familiers.
 Over